antrea-io/antrea/docs/gke-installation.md

 You can use any method to create a GKE cluster (gcloud SDK, gcloud Console, etc).
 The example given here is using the Google Cloud SDK.

 **Note:** Antrea is supported on Ubuntu Nodes only for GKE cluster.
-Also, it is a must to select service CIDR at the time of cluster deployment.

 1. Create a GKE cluster

     ```bash
     export GKE_ZONE="us-west1"
     export GKE_HOST="UBUNTU"
-    export GKE_SERVICE_CIDR="10.94.0.0/16"
     gcloud container --project $GKE_PROJECT clusters create cluster1 --image-type $GKE_HOST \
-       --zone $GKE_ZONE --enable-ip-alias --services-ipv4-cidr $GKE_SERVICE_CIDR
+       --zone $GKE_ZONE --enable-ip-alias
     ```

 2. Access your cluster